 Joe T - Rubber Slave

-JoeT's art has a certain kinship with that of Boundex (see earlier A-Z entry) Their styles and subject matter are somewhat similar but JoeT favours the persona of leather rather than rubber and he also places his characters in more specific situations.
+JoeT's art has a certain kinship with that of Boundex (see mitchmen A-Z entry) Their styles and subject matter are somewhat similar but JoeT favours the persona of leather rather than rubber and he also places his characters in more specific situations.
 His pictures are cartoons but with a high level of detailing and simple perspectives that create a good sense of depth.

 Joe T - Leather Slave